-Israel-Hamas truce: All that you need to know
+Israel-Hamas truce deal: All that you need to know

 Hamas, Israel leaders suggest deal is ‘close’ on captives, Gaza truce

-Here’s what you need to know about the truce that Israel agreed to on Wednesday morning:
+Here’s what you need to know about the truce deal:

 What have Israel and Hamas agreed to?